 WDFW holds seasonal water rights that are used to flood habitat for waterfowl, shorebirds, and other wildlife found in the wetlands.
-WDFW's agriculture leases are irrigated with water supplied by the irrigation district.
+WDFW's agriculture leases are irrigated with water supplied by the South Columbia Basin and Sunnyside Valley irrigation districts.
 This provides winter forage for waterfowl, upland birds, turkeys, and deer.
 Not all agriculture is irrigated; some agriculture close to the river is grown by using the moist soil method.